RaswanthUtham/COVID-19-APP/README.md

         user:
             update the data
         app:
-            will crawl for the latest data from web and stores it in sqlite3 database
+            will crawl the web for the latest data and stores it in sqlite3 database